References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 CTC clearance is valid for 5 years.
 However, periodic checks may be made if there are changes to circumstances and vetting authorities may check against updated records

-The CAA has entered into agreements with authorised suppliers of NSV to government and depending on various matters including the volume of CTC clearance applications you are likely to require and completion of a User Agreement, the CAA could authorise you to have direct access to the Supplier's online security vetting services.
+The CAA has entered into agreement with the authorised supplier of National Security Vetting (NSV) to government and depending on various matters and completion of a user agreement, the CAA may authorise you to have direct access to the Supplier's online security vetting services.
+For further information, contact: email@example.com.

 Yes, the sponsoring organisation must pay to the CAA the appropriate charge.
 Contact firstname.lastname@example.org for details of the current charge.